Ken Haste Andersen

 I am currently involved in the courses:

-Send me a mail if you are interested in hearing more about these courses.
+Send me a mail if you are interested in any of these courses.

 Research Interests

-My main interest is to understand how life in the ocean is organised and how it reacts to perturbations like fishing, species removals/invasions or climate change.
+I want to understand how life in the ocean is organised, why marine organisms look and act the way they do, and how marine ecosystems react to perturbations like fishing, species removals/invasions or climate change.
 More specifically I work on:

 Previously I have worked with sand ripples under surface waves and barchan dunes in deserts.